WebKit/explainers/sms-one-time-code-format/README.md

 ## Introduction

 Many websites make use of **one-time codes** for authentication.

-SMS is a popular mechanism for delivering such codes to users.
+SMS is a popular mechanism for delivering such codes to users, but using SMS to deliver one-time codes can be risky.

+This proposal attempts to reduce some of the risks associated with SMS delivery of one-time codes.
+It does not attempt to reduce or solve all of them.
+For instance, it doesn't solve the SMS delivery hijacking risk, but it does attempt to reduce the phishing risk.

-## Deficiencies of the status quo
+### Deficiencies of the status quo

 Suppose a user receives the message "747723 is your FooBar authentication code."
 It's possible, even likely, that *747723* is a one-time code for use on *https://foobar.com*.
-But because there is no standard text format for SMS delivery of one-time codes, systems which want to make programmatic use of such codes must rely on heuristics, both to locate the code in the message and to associate the code with the relevant website (origin).
+But because there is no standard text format for SMS delivery of one-time codes, systems which want to make programmatic use of such codes must **rely on heuristics**, both **to locate the code** in the message and **to associate the code with a website**.
 Heuristics are prone to failure and may even be hazardous.

-## Goal
+### Goals

+The goals of this proposal are:

-End users shouldn't have to manually copy-and-paste one-time codes from SMSes to their browser.
+1. To eliminate the need to rely on heuristics for extraction of one-time codes from SMS.
+(Ideally, end users shouldn't have to manually copy-and-paste one-time codes from SMSes to their browser.)

-Sites should be able to trust that the one-time codes they send over SMS will only be entered on the originating site.

-## Non-goal
+2. To reliably associate one-time codes intended for use on a specific website with that site.
+(One-time codes sent by a website should ideally only be entered on the actual site which sent it.)

+### Non-goals

-We must not expose the contents of SMS messages themselves to websites in order for this feature to work.
+We must not expose the contents of SMS messages to websites.

 ## Proposal